Stojan Čupić: Career

 Stojan Čupić first met Karađorđe, a pig trader and Austrian veteran, somewhere in the Valjevo nahija in 1804.
 In 1805, Stojan began assembling his own band (among whom were Zeka Buljubaša), which closed off roads in Mačva by the Drina river, and dug trenches from Zasavica to the Sava – from where he attacked Turks crossing the Drina.
 He quickly became a local hero, feared by the Turks.

 At the end of July 1806, the Vizier with 45,000 soldiers dispatched from Šabac heading for Belgrade.
 At the same time, Karađorđe had left the Morava with 8–9,000 soldiers and awaited the Ottoman forces on the field of Mišar.
 The Serb rebels destroyed the Ottomans in the battle; the decimated Ottoman troops were forced to retreat to Šabac, from where they would leave for Bosnia. Čupić, who participated in the battle, hurried to Mačva to intercept the fleeing Ottoman troops; near Drenovac he cut down acclaimed Mula of Sarajevo.

 Along with Karađorđe and other notable commanders, he participated in the bloody Battle of Loznica (1810), which left many Turks dead.
 He was wounded during the battle, but still managed to save Cincar-Janko's life, about to be slain by an armored Turk soldier.

-At the beginning of September 1813, the Serbian rebels were defeated at Ravnje, by a strong Ottoman force commanded by French officers.
-The rebels were forced to retreat; Čupić swam over the Zasavica and arrived at Šabac, where he together with his blood brother, vojvode Luka Lazarević, started organizing the defense of the city.
+At the beginning of September 1813 the Serbian rebels were defeated at Ravnje by a strong Ottoman force commanded by French officers.
+The rebels were forced to retreat; Čupić swam over the Zasavica and arrived at Šabac, where he together with his blood brother, vojvoda Luka Lazarević, started organizing the defense of the city.
 When the Ottomans assembled a very large force outside the city, the rebel soldiers run asunder, leaving the commanders, who concluded that it was impossible to defend the city.
 Luka Lazarević sent his family to Syrmia, while he, Čupić, and their men descended the Sava to Zabrežje, from where they crossed the Sava into Austrian territory (Military Frontier), in order to save their lives.
 As other commanders, he found refuge in Syrmia.
 However, after a short period of time, he returned to Mačva, staying in the forests.

 There are several stories about his death: